irisbaron/loopback-demo-zos/README.md

 git clone git://github.com/ibmruntimes/loopback-demo-zos
 ```

 Alternatively, download the developer journey code as a zip file from [here](https://github.com/ibmruntimes/loopback-demo-zos/archive/master.zip).
+On z/OS, use 'unzip -a' to unzip.

 ### Run the Application

 In the developer journey code directory, install the node module dependencies with `npm`, and run the application.